 - -pv Run file previewer.
-If the -view option is used, that will select the kind of file to be previewed (.pdf, .ps or .dvi).
-Otherwise the viewer views the "highest" kind of output file that is made, with the ordering being .pdf, .ps, .dvi (high to low).
+If the -view option is used, this will select the kind of file to be previewed (.dvi, .ps or .pdf).
+Otherwise the viewer views the "highest" kind of file selected, by the -dvi, -ps, -pdf, -pdfps options, in the order .dvi, .ps, .pdf (low to high).
+If no file type has been selected, the dvi previewer will be used.
 This option is incompatible with the -p and -pvc options, so it turns them off. - -pv- Turn off -pv. - -pvc Run a file previewer and continually update the .dvi, .ps, and/or .pdf files whenever changes are made to source files (see the Description above).
 Which of these files is generated and which is viewed is governed by the other options, and is the same as for the -pv option.
 The preview-continuous option -pvc can only work with one file.
 So in this case you will normally only specify one filename on the command line.
 It is also incompatible with the -p and -pv options, so it turns these options off.